Koffiejoe/NP_ZMQController/README.md

 ## Troubleshooting
-during this project there are issues with filtering the buffer correctly. the buffer gets filled with 'junk' data after the message has been inserted.
+during this project there are issues with filtering the buffer correctly. the buffer gets filled with 'junk' data after the message has been inserted. this has been fixed with resizing the buffer.

 <p align="center"><img src="buffer.png"></p>